selfagency/rushkoff-archive-astro/src/content/2018-06-20_team_human__don_t_have_to_look_like_a_refugee.md

 ---
-title: Team Human: Don't have to look like a refugee
+title: "Team Human: Don't have to look like a refugee"
 subtitle:
 date: 2018-06-20
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---